-In 1982, after completing his studies, Maestro Fritzsch was appointed 2nd Kapellmeister (Conductor) at the Volkstheater in Rostock.
-In 1987, Mo.
-Fritzsch accepted the position of Kapellmeister with the Staatsoper Dresden, Semperoper, where he conducted more than 350 opera and ballet performances within five years.
+In 1982, after completing his studies, Maestro Fritzsch was appointed 2nd Kapellmeister (conductor) at the Volkstheater in Rostock.
+In 1987, he accepted the position of Kapellmeister with the Semperoper Dresden where he conducted more than 350 opera and ballet performances within five years.
 In 1992/3 he worked as 1st Kapellmeister at the Staatsoper Hannover.
-During that time, Mo.
-Fritzsch was appointed Chief Conductor and Artistic Director at the Städtische Bühnen and the Philharmonisches Orchester in Freiburg.
+During that time, he was appointed Chief Conductor and Artistic Director at the Städtische Bühnen and the Philharmonisches Orchester in Freiburg.
 There he remained until 1999 enjoying widespread acclaim.

-In 2018, Johannes Fritzsch conducts The Flying Dutchman for Staatsoper Hamburg, The Cunning Little Vixen for West Australian Opera, Don Giovanni for Opera Queensland and makes major appearances with Xi’an Symphony Orchestra, Auckland Philharmonia Orchestra, Orchestra Victoria and the Tasmanian Symphony Orchestra.
-He returns to Opera Australia in 2019 to conduct Salome.
+In 2018, Johannes Fritzsch conducted Wagner’s The Flying Dutchman for Staatsoper Hamburg, Janacek’s The Cunning Little Vixen for West Australian Opera, Mozart’s Don Giovanni for Opera Queensland and made major appearances with Xi’an Symphony Orchestra, Auckland Philharmonia Orchestra, Orchestra Victoria and the Tasmanian Symphony Orchestra.
+He returned to Opera Australia in 2019 to conduct Richard Strauss’s Salome.

-Mo.
-Fritzsch lives with his wife, Australian violinist Susan Collins, and their three daughters in Hobart where he works as adjunct Professor for the University of Tasmania, Conservatorium of Music and as course leader of the newly-created Australian Conducting Academy in collaboration with the Tasmanian Symphony Orchestra.
+Maestro Fritzsch lives with his wife, Australian violinist Susan Collins, and their three daughters in Hobart where he works as adjunct Professor for the University of Tasmania, Conservatorium of Music and as course leader of the newly created Australian Conducting Academy in collaboration with the Tasmanian Symphony Orchestra.